nickgraffis/flex-box-demo/README.md

 ## Focus on a single child

 You can click any of your boxes to see the styles for that box alone.

+## Skip ahead

+Use the table of contents at the top to search through or browse through properties.

+## Keep properties on the screen

+If you click the { } next to each of the properties in your table of contents, those properties will persist - in addition to the properties being displayed.